Ministry of Transport and Logistics (Zambia)

-The Ministry of Transport and Communications is a ministry in Zambia.
-It is headed by the Minister of Transport and Communications.
+The Ministry of Transport and Logistics is a ministry in Zambia.
+It is headed by the Minister of Transport and Logistics.

-In 2011 the ministry was merged with the Ministry of Works And Supply to form the Ministry of Transport, Works, Supply and Communication.
+In 2011 the ministry was merged with the Ministry of Works and Supply to form the Ministry of Transport, Works, Supply and Communication.
 The merger was reversed in 2015.
-In 2021, the ministry was renamed as the Ministry of Transport and Logistics.
+In 2021, the Ministry of Transport and Communications was renamed as the Ministry of Transport and Logistics.